Xinglab/rPGA/README.md

     $ rPGA genomes add /path/to/genome

-For any individual, rPGA needs to know where to find a vcf file with the genotype.
-To add a genotype called hg19, where $ is your prompt:
+For any individual, rPGA needs to know where to find a vcf file with the genotype. vcf files with multiple samples, such as the 1000 Genomes vcf files,  must be split it into separate files for each individual.
+This is easily done using bcftools, which can be downloaded from https://github.com/samtools/bcftools/wiki/HOWTOs.
+To add a genotype, where $ is your prompt:

+First extract the individual genotype, if necessary:

+    $ bcftools view -s sample_name -v snps -p /path/to/ALL.genotypes.vcf > sample.genotype.vcf

+and then run:

     $ rPGA genotype add /path/to/genotype